calliope-project/calliope/doc/user/running.rst

 It will generate and solve the model, then save the results to the the output directory given by ``output.path`` in the run configuration.

 Two output formats are available: CSV files and HDF, and they can be chosen by settings ``output.format`` in the run configuration (set to ``hdf`` or ``csv``).
-HDF results in a single compressed file in the high-performance HDF5 data format (see the `HDF5 website <TODO-HDF5>`_ for more information about the format).
+HDF results in a single compressed file in the `high-performance HDF5 data format <http://www.hdfgroup.org/HDF5/>`_.
 The :mod:`~calliope.analysis` module provides methods to read and analyze these HDF files.

 For easier analysis via third-party tools, the CSV option saves a set of CSV files into the given output directory.